Automate Kajabi Digital Tax VAT Handling

 In Vatstack’s dashboard, go to Integrations and click the button to Connect with Stripe.
 You will be prompted to authorize Vatstack to receive important events occurring in your Stripe account.

 Since you’re interested in compliant invoicing, you should enable read and write access.
 This keeps tax rates synchronized on Stripe.
+Please note that Kajabi only creates invoices for a subscription.
+If you sell one-off products only, giving read-only access is perfectly sufficient.

 Once connected, you will find a few settings as shown below: